qursa-uc3m/qkd-kem-bench/README.md

 - [OpenSSL](https://github.com/openssl/openssl): Core cryptographic library (version 3.0 or higher)
 - [oqs-provider](https://github.com/open-quantum-safe/oqs-provider): Standard OpenSSL provider for quantum-safe algorithms

-The benchmarking utility is based on the testing framework developed by the Open Quantum Safe (OQS) project, modified to incorporate time measurements over KEM operations (Key generation, encapsulation and decapsulation).
+The benchmarking utility is based on the testing framework developed by the Open Quantum Safe (OQS) project to test the oqs-provider, modified to incorporate time measurements over KEM operations (Key generation, encapsulation and decapsulation).
 It enables performance evaluation of various quantum-safe key establishment methods, including pure QKD, pure KEM, and hybrid approaches.

 ## About the Project